Rud5G/TnetDev_GuzzleMage/README.md

 -------------

 Proof of Concept:
-Using Guzzle in Magento with the composer Autoloader — Edit
+Using Guzzle in Magento with the composer Autoloader